Whitesnake (album): Background

 The supporting tour for Slide It In came to an end in January 1985, when Whitesnake played two shows at the Rock in Rio festival in Brazil.
 After the band's performance at the last show, drummer Cozy Powell left the group.

 After almost ten years since David Coverdale had started his solo career and formed Whitesnake, he was actually about to fold the band.
 However, executives at Geffen Records asked Coverdale to continue working with guitarist John Sykes, as they saw potential in the two.
-Whitesnake had previously signed with Geffen for distribution in the US and Canada only, while in Europe they remained with EMI.
+Whitesnake had previously signed with Geffen for distribution in the US and Canada only, while in Europe they remained with EMI, except in France, where Carrere Records released the album.

 Songwriting and production

 Coverdale wanted the band's sound "to be leaner, meaner and more electrifying ... felt it was time for a change.
 I didn't want to stay in the same old traditional blues and pop scenario".
 It was kind of "Americanization", but rather than following popular trends, "it was a series of synchronised elements that came together".
 However, Coverdale recalls that "the only downside was it was the only time I'd embraced a fashion presentation, as opposed to being stylized in what I do.
 I think that disappointed a lot of my hardcore people".

 In the spring of 1985, Coverdale and Sykes decamped to the town of Le Rayol in the south of France to start writing material for a new album.
 According to Coverdale, bassist Neil Murray also helped with some of the arrangements.
 Two songs that would emerge from these sessions would be two of Whitesnake's biggest hits: "Still of the Night", based on an old demo by Coverdale and Deep Purple guitarist Ritchie Blackmore, and "Is This Love", originally written for Tina Turner.
 The middle atmospherics with cello riff of "Still of the Night" was Coverdale's idea after experimenting with introduction atmospheric sounds from a synthesizer on "Looking for Love".

 Coverdale, Sykes and Murray then moved to Los Angeles, where they rehearsed and started auditioning for drummers, and hired Aynsley Dunbar.
-With their line-up complete, Whitesnake headed up to Little Mountain Sound Studios in Vancouver, Canada, to lay plans for the new record.
+With their line-up complete, Whitesnake headed up to Little Mountain Sound Studios in Vancouver, Canada, in late September 1985 to lay down basic tracks for the new record with Mike Stone producing.
 One of the first issues the band faced was Sykes' desire to achieve a specific guitar sound that he wanted, which he eventually found with the help of Coverdale's friend and engineer Bob Rock, who had previously worked with Bon Jovi on the multi-platinum album Slippery When Wet.
 According to Coverdale, there was a great potential and creativity between him and Sykes, however, "personality-wise, it was a crash collision".
+According to Murray, Coverdale admired Sykes' cockiness, arrogance and self-confidence at first, but this progressed to the point that Sykes' personality and uncompromising artistic vision posed a threat to Coverdale's sole leadership of Whitesnake.